altruios/namshubettulpa/public/namshubettuple/restructuring.md

 *Rossin walked off and stared at one*
 "FL::Come in, inside: you're the first to arrive."
 ~Martha turned her head to the plaques~
-"R::Over here, come look at this."
+'R::Over here, come look at this.'
 *Rossin pointed to the plaque*
 ~Martha hesitated briefly~
 *Felix entered through the door*
-*Martha turned her head to Rossin, then walked forward* "R::Trust me, over here - now."
+*Martha turned her head to Rossin, then walked forward* 'R::Trust me, over here - now.'
-*Martha sighed and walked over to where Rossin was pointing* "R::It's blank."
+*Martha sighed and walked over to where Rossin was pointing* 'R::Blank.'
 `"So?"`
-"R::It should have my name on it."
+'R::It should have my name on it.'
 "FL::We'll be right in, have a seat in the parlor."
+*Flanagan closed the door, then walked up to Martha* 'R::Okay, so - this either works or...
+See that keypad?'
-*Flanagan closed the door, then walked up to Martha* "R::Okay, so - this either works or it doesn't, see that keypad" ~She did, it was below the plaque, slightly off to the left~ "R::Put in these numbers:"
+~She did, it was below the plaque, slightly off to the left~ 'R::Put in these numbers:'
 ~A list followed - she typed them in~
-~As she entered the last one a pleasant chirp came from the tiny speaker attached to the left~ ~Flanagan nodded~
+~As she entered the last one a pleasant chirp came from the tiny speaker attached to the left~ }
+{
+~Flanagan nodded~
 "FL::Glad to see that worked...
 Who are you?"
 "M::Martha"
-"R::He's asking me."
+'R::He is asking me.'
 "M::Oh...
 Rossin, his name's Rossin."
 "FL::He's inside of... interesting... and you?
 Martha - how are you?"